HDR Technology Explained

 | Contrast | Limited | Significantly improved |

-- Highlight Details: HDR can display brighter light sources without overexposure
+- Highlight Details: HDR can monitor brighter light sources without overexposure

 - Shadow Details: Maintain deep blacks while showing shadow details